Saunders-Roe A.36 Lerwick: Operational history

-Production continued and the type entered service with 209 Squadron based at Oban in 1940, replacing Short Singapores; the squadron soon began losing aircraft to accidents.
+Production continued and the type entered service with 209 Squadron based at Oban in 1940, replacing Supermarine Stranraers.
+The squadron soon began losing aircraft to accidents.
 During the service with 209 Squadron, all the Lerwicks were grounded twice for urgent safety modifications; on only two occasions were U-boats attacked by a Lerwick and neither submarine was damaged.

 In April 1941, 209 Squadron began receiving the US Consolidated Catalina.
 The last of a total of 21 Lerwicks was delivered in May but the type was withdrawn from front-line service in the same month.
 Most of the remaining Lerwicks were transferred to Number 4 (Coastal) Operational Training Unit at Invergordon; three were sent to 240 Squadron for service trials at the Marine Aircraft Experimental Establishment at Helensburgh.

 In mid-1942, the Lerwicks were briefly returned to service, for the purpose of operational training with 422 Squadron and 423 Squadron of the Royal Canadian Air Force, based at Lough Erne.
 By the end of 1942, the type had been declared obsolete; by early 1943, the survivors had been scrapped.